 Under the new administration there was a desire to align the CEC program with GVSU's mission and values.
 The program at the CEC was changing and expanding thereby adding another layer to the services provided for families, children, and students.
 These changes made it necessary to introduce value statements to the program thereby redefining what the CECs role on campus would be.
 Shortly after a new philosophy statement was written to align with programmatic changes.
 Increased awareness of the CEC on campus enabled a third classroom to be added; Beginner Preschool 2 in 2009.
 Enrollment at this time was over 50 families, serving mostly faculty/staff and student families.

 Currently the CEC operates with 3 classrooms.
 Each classroom has a full-time lead teacher with a BA/BS in education or education related fields.
 Support staff are all undergraduate students pursuing education or child related fields.
-The CEC runs a preschool program in the mornings with enrichment opportunities offered throughout the day.
+The CEC runs a preschool program with enrichment opportunities offered throughout the day.
 Enrollment currently is 56 families.

 In 2011 the CEC was chosen to participate in the Ottawa County Great Start Child Preschool Scholarship program.
 This program has enabled 2 student families to have their children enrolled at the CEC at no cost to them for the 2011-2012 academic school year.
 Future endeavors include possible facilities expansions and the activation of a Student Parent Endowment fund that would enable more GVSU students to have their children attend the CEC at low or no cost.